ROCm/MIOpen/docs/install/install.rst

 You can build the driver using the ``MIOpenDriver`` target:

 ``cmake --build . --config Release --target MIOpenDriver`` **or** ``make MIOpenDriver``

-To learn more, refer to the :doc:`application-driver <./driver>` documentation.

 Running the tests
 =========================================================